 (b) includes the costs and charges of packaging, insurance and transport of the Goods, which shall be invoiced to the Customer, save where the Order expressly states to the contrary.

 6.4 The Supplier may invoice the Customer for any unpaid Goods on or at any time after the completion of Delivery.
 Unless credit terms have been agreed with the Customer prior to the Order, the Customer shall pay the invoice in full and in cleared funds within 20 Business Days of the date of the invoice.
 Payment shall be made to the bank account nominated in writing by the Supplier.
 Time for payment is of the essence.

-6.5 If the Customer fails to make any payment due to the Supplier under the Contract by the due date for payment, then the Customer shall pay interest on the overdue amount at the rate of 4% per annum above HSBC Bank’s base rate from time to time.
+6.5 If the Customer fails to make any payment due to the Supplier under the Contract by the due date for payment, then the Customer shall pay interest on the overdue amount at the rate of 8% per annum above Bank of England base rate.
 Such interest shall accrue on a daily basis from the due date until actual payment of the overdue amount, whether before or after judgment.
 The Customer shall pay the interest together with the overdue amount.

 6.6 The Customer shall pay all amounts due under the Contract in full without any set-off, counterclaim, deduction or withholding (except for any deduction or withholding required by law).
 The Supplier may at any time, without limiting any other rights or remedies it may have, set off any amount owing to it by the Customer against any amount payable by the Supplier to the Customer.